 Traumatic injuries, such as those caused by car accidents or falls, can cause a disc to herniate.
 Sudden and forceful twisting movements of the spine may also cause herniated discs/ disc bulging.

 If there is a suspicion of a herniated disc, your doctor will first take your medical history, inquiring about the presence of associated symptoms and possible causes for the pain’s onset.
 A physical examination will follow, with a focus on your posture, range of motion testing, and characteristics of the pain you are experiencing.
 An important test called the Lasegue test also aids in identifying a patient’s level of pain.

 A neurological examination will follow, with your doctor testing your reflexes and muscle strength.
 A nerve and muscle test, called an EMG/NCV study, is helpful in confirming whether your disc herniation is causing neurological impairment.
 Imaging studies, especially MRI scanning, can reveal the precise location of a herniated disc.
 MRIs are the preferred diagnostic tool because they are very effective in differentiating between bone and soft tissue structures.

-Your MRI results will be evaluated in the context of your complaints, medical history, physical examination, and your previous neurological testing.
-Your doctor will do this analysis in an effort to diagnose your condition.
+Your MRI results will be evaluated in the context of your complaints, medical history, physical examination, and previous neurological testing.
+Your herniated disc doctor will do this analysis in an effort to diagnose your condition.

-Your doctor may order a discogram, a diagnostic test that can confirm and pinpoint the exact location of a disc herniation when surgery is being considered.
+Your bulging disc specialist may order a discogram, a diagnostic test that can confirm and pinpoint the exact location of a disc herniation when surgery is being considered.